asm2025/T3Chat/QUICKSTART.md

    - Best for development and testing

 2. **OIDC Authentication** (recommended for production):
-   - Supports Google OAuth, Auth0, Keycloak, and other OIDC providers
+   - Supports Google OAuth, Firebase, Auth0, Keycloak, and other OIDC providers
    - More secure for production environments
    - See configuration examples below